Luluwah bint Abdulaziz Al Saud: Personal life

 Princess Luluwah was married to her second cousin once removed, Faisal bin Turki bin Abdullah bin Saud Al Saud, a descendant of the 19th-century Saudi ruler Saud bin Faisal bin Turki, who was a brother of Princess Luluwah's grandfather Abdul Rahman bin Faisal.
 Princess Luluwah and Prince Faisal had seven children, four sons and three daughters, including Abdullah bin Faisal.

 Luluwah's daughter Abeer is the spouse of Saud bin Nayef.
-Her other daughter, Al Jawhara, is married to Prince Sultan bin Fahd and another, Nouf, is the wife of Abdul Rahman bin Abdullah Al Faisal.
+Her other daughter, Al Jawhara, is married to Prince Sultan bin Fahd and the third, Nouf, is the wife of Abdul Rahman bin Abdullah Al Faisal.
 Luluwah's son, Mohammed bin Faisal, was an advisor at the Ministry of Foreign Affairs.
 Another son, Sultan, was an aviation officer and a businessman.
-He was killed in a car crash at age 41 on 23 July 2002 while coming from Jeddah to Riyadh to participate in funeral prayers for Prince Ahmed, son of Luluwah's brother Prince Salman bin Abdulaziz (later king).
+He was killed in a car crash at age 41 on 23 July 2002 while coming from Jeddah to Riyadh to attend the funeral prayers for Prince Ahmed, son of Luluwah's brother Prince Salman bin Abdulaziz (later king).
 Princess Luluwah's son Khalid was named Saudi Arabia's ambassador to Jordan in October 2015.

 Death and legacy

 Princess Luluwah died on 17 September 2008 at the age of 80.
-Her funeral prayers were performed by her half-brother King Abdullah with the attendance of a number of senior royals and Saudi citizens and held at the Grand Mosque in Mecca on 18 September 2008.
+Her funeral prayers were performed by her half-brother King Abdullah, with the attendance of a number of senior royals and Saudi citizens, at the Grand Mosque in Mecca on 18 September 2008.
 One of her full brothers, Crown Prince Sultan, received condolences on her death at his palace in Al Khaldiah district in Jeddah on 18 and 19 September 2008.

 In 2015 the Women's Committee at the Council of Saudi Chambers initiated the Princess Luluwah bint Abdulaziz Award to recognise successful women in the fields of family, business and young leaders.